andyw8/andyw8.github.io/_posts/2025-07-07-using-claude-code-custom-slash-commands-with-ruby.md

 Each command has iteratively refined based on real-world usage across different Ruby projects.
 (I've found that using bullet-point checklists makes Claude more systematic about following instructions).

-As these patterns may be valuable to the broader Ruby community, I built and published a [claude_code_slash_commands][2] gem.
+As these patterns may be valuable to the broader Ruby community, I've published a [claude_code_slash_commands][2] gem (mostly written by Claude Code of course).

 The gem provides a simple `install` command that copies the slash commands to your local `~/.claude/commands` directory.
 The commands are designed with Ruby development expertise in mind, incorporating common patterns and approaches.